-Hook into platform workflows to automate your Pantheon workflow.
-Tell us which script you want to run, and we'll run it automatically every time you or another team member triggers the corresponding workflow.
+Hook into platform workflows to automate your Pantheon WebOps workflow.
+Tell Pantheon which script you want to run, and the platform will run it automatically every time you or another team member triggers the corresponding workflow.
 View (and contribute) to a growing set of example scripts that you can contribute to.
 You can also find examples to enable functionality like chat-ops, database sanitization, deployment logging, and automated testing operations with a CI server.

 Set up existing scripts and write your own with help from our experts.
 Pantheon delivers custom workshops to help development teams master our platform and improve their internal WebOps.

 For example, committing a pantheon.yml file with the following contents to the root of your site's code repository with the script adapted from slack_notification will post to Slack every time you deploy:

 api_version: 1 workflows: deploy: after: - type: webphp description: Post deployment notification to Slack script: private/scripts/slack_deploy_notification.php

-If you add the following after the previous snippet to have it automatically log the deployment to New Relic:
+Add the following after the previous snippet to have it automatically log the deployment to New Relic:

 - type: webphp description: Log to New Relic script: private/scripts/new_relic_deploy.php